What is Texas Tulips?

 - There is an entrance fee ($5 in 2021), but you can pay in cash, credit, or debit card.
 Parking is free.

 - You do pay an entrance fee for all ages!
-When I was researching Texas Tulips before visiting for the first time, I noticed that a lot of people wrote bad reviews because of this, but keep in mind that this is a local, family owned farm.
-This short season is probably fuels their income (just me speculating), so if we want to keep seeing their magical tulip farm each year, it’s money well spent!
+When I was researching Texas Tulips before visiting for the first time, I noticed that a lot of people wrote bad reviews because of this.
+But keep in mind that this is a local, family owned farm.
+This short season probably fuels their income (just me speculating), so if we want to keep seeing their magical tulip farm each year, it’s money well spent!

 - You are walking on dirt, so if it has rained the ground will be muddy.
 Dress accordingly!